DallanQ/race_for_the_galaxy/Manual.md

 > Image of a blue card, a deep dark large colon and a hand holding a card with 1 inside.

-Draw 1 card for each good of the specified kind (Icon of a blue box) that the player produced during this Produce phase.

 > Image of a yellow card, a deep dark large colon and a hand holding a card with 1 inside.

-Draw 1 card for each good of the specified kind (Icon of a yellow box) that the player produced during this Produce phase.
+Draw 1 card for each good of the specified kind (Icons of a blue box, green box, brown box, yellow box) that the player produced during this Produce phase.

 #### Draw For Most Of A Kind (page 11)